Residential VS Commercial Plumber Career: 6 Main Differences

 Ideally, experienced plumbers can handle repairs and maintenance in both residential and commercial/industrial settings.
 However, it is more common for professionals to choose one path or the other, and develop an expertise according to building type, system complexity, and usage demands.

 Herzing College's plumbing program is designed to give you the skills employers are looking for in new apprentices.
 Students learn how to read blueprints, install and repair piping and fixtures, and follow applicable codes.
-The program is just 24 weeks long, and tools and safety certifications are included.
+The program is just 24 weeks long, and safety certifications are included.

 Still have questions?
 Your next step is to speak with admissions.
 An admissions advisor will answer your questions about the plumbing program, costs, financial aid, how to enrol, and more.